Do you have an old or damaged car rusting away in your backyard and you don’t know what to do with it?

 Before we slam on the brakes…

-Keep in mind that junking your car is a nice way to get the old machine out of your property and put more money in your pocket.
+Keep in mind that junking a car is a nice way to get the old machine out of your property and put more money in your pocket.

 However, the process can be tiring if you’re a newbie in this business or a bit held up with some other work.

 Sell your clunker at a great deal to us, regardless of its condition, age, model or size.